Hotmoka/hotmoka/README.md

 Takamaka library, as we will see.
 For the moment, note that this distinction is useful for defining methods `snapshot()` and `view()`.
 Both return a `StorageListView<E>` but there is an important difference between them.
-Namely, `snapshot()` yields a _frozen_ view of the list, that cannot and will never be modified, also if the original list gets updated.
+Namely, `snapshot()` yields a _frozen_ view of the list, that cannot and will never be modified, also if the original list gets subsequently updated.
 Instead, `view()` yields a _view_ of a list, that is, a read-only list that changes whenever the original list changes and exactly in the same way: if an element is added to the original list, the same automatically occurs to the view.